ttnick/ttnick.github.io/about.md

 For me, listening to music is the most effective way to clean up my mind.
 If you ask me for my favorite genre, I would say *handmade*, which covers pretty much everything I am listening to and spares out the purely electronic stuff I do not like.
-Also, I play ukulele, mostly for myself some singer-songwriter covers in campfire fashion but quite okay, I think.
+Also, I play guitar and ukulele, mostly for myself some singer-songwriter covers in campfire fashion but quite okay.
 Finally, I probably should confess that I watch slightly too much Netflix when I should be studying or working.